 Have the students describe the photo of the train and discuss its motion.
 Tell them they will learn about motion.
 Start the discussion with how a train moves, and guide them toward discussing concepts of displacement, velocity, and acceleration.
 Ask questions: How do we know something is moving?
 What defines motion?
 What direction does the train move?
 What adjectives describe its motion?
 If it was a moving ball instead of a train, how would its motion be different?
 How would the train’s motion change if its wheels were square instead of round or if it had studded tires?
 Try to uncover what ideas students already have about motion.

-Unless you have flown in an airplane, you have probably never traveled faster than 150 mph.
-Can you imagine traveling in a train like the one shown in Figure 2.1 that goes over 300 mph?
+Outside of an airplane, have you ever traveled faster than 150 mph?
+Can you imagine traveling in a train like the one shown in Figure 2.1 that goes close to 300 mph?
 Despite the high speed, the people riding in this train may not notice that they are moving at all unless they look out the window!
 This is because motion, even motion at 300 mph, is relative to the observer.

 In this chapter, you will learn why it is important to identify a reference frame in order to clearly describe motion.
 For now, the motion you describe will be one-dimensional.
 Within this context, you will learn the difference between distance and displacement as well as the difference between speed and velocity.
 Then you will look at some graphing and problem-solving techniques.